Croat–Bosniak War: Wartime propaganda

-In late 1992 official Croatian media concentrated mostly on alleged Bosniak collaboration with the Yugoslav counterintelligence and by extension the Serbs.
+In late 1992 official Croatian media concentrated mostly on alleged Muslim collaboration with the Yugoslav counterintelligence and by extension the Serbs.
 Later propaganda moved to specific attacks on Islam, regularly decrying the danger of fundamentalist extremism.
-By early November 1992, Šušak, attempting to gain Israeli military support, stirred up fears and claimed there was an Islamic conspiracy, stating that there were 11,000 Bosniaks studying in Cairo alone.
+By early November 1992, Šušak, attempting to gain Israeli military support, stirred up fears and claimed there was an Islamic conspiracy, stating that 11,000 Bosniaks were studying in Cairo alone.
 Tuđman justified intervening in Bosnia and Herzegovina by claiming the Bosnian government was going to "set up an Islamic state in Europe, which was part of a conflict between the Islamic and Catholic worlds, and of a confrontation between the Islamic world and the West."
 Croatian writers used similar unsubstantiated fears to legitimize the establishment of Herzeg-Bosnia.
 The HVO used forgeries as proof that the Bosnian government had formulated plans to slaughter Croats.

-The Croatian state-owned daily newspaper Vjesnik shifted blame for the HVO's destruction of the Stari Most bridge in Mostar to "the world that didn't do anything to stop the war", while Croatian Radiotelevision blamed the Bosniaks.
-Reporting on the Stupni Do massacre, Vjesnik denied the HVO's responsibility, claimed no Bosniaks were in the village, and stated Bosniak forces attempted to push through Croat lines by attacking Stupni Do.
-Boban, criticizing Bosniak refugees in Croatia as ungrateful, stated "Croats are given a knife soaked in Croat blood, a knife in the hands of mad husbands and fathers, whose wives and children found a safe refuge in Croatian towns and hotels on the Croatian coast."
-Following this, Boban's words inspired Croatian news reports with calls for violence against Bosniaks.
-Attacks against and harassment of Bosniak refugees escalated in 1993.
+The Croatian state-owned daily newspaper Vjesnik shifted blame for the HVO's destruction of the Stari Most bridge in Mostar to "the world that didn't do anything to stop the war", while Croatian Radiotelevision blamed the Muslims.
+Reporting on the Stupni Do massacre, Vjesnik denied the HVO's responsibility, claimed no Muslims were in the village, and stated Muslim forces attempted to push through Croat lines by attacking Stupni Do.
+Boban, criticizing Muslim refugees in Croatia as ungrateful, stated "Croats are given a knife soaked in Croat blood, a knife in the hands of mad husbands and fathers, whose wives and children found a safe refuge in Croatian towns and hotels on the Croatian coast."
+Following this, Boban's words inspired Croatian news reports with calls for violence against Muslims.
+Attacks against and harassment of Muslim refugees escalated in 1993.
 After the Washington agreement the Croat press continued to claim that Bosniaks would destroy their national distinctiveness with multinational federalism.